TryQuiet/framework-builder/README.md

 > NOTE: Currently, the only supported architecture for Linux is x86-64

 Do `npm run start-linux` in the root directory of the project.
-By default, the packages (`leveldown` and `classic-level`) will build against `x86-64` architecture.
+By default, the packages (`classic-level`) will build against `x86-64` architecture.

 ## Build for Windows
 Unfortunatelly building for Windows is not automated in this tool.
-However, it is confirmed that prebuilds shipped with `leveldown` and `classic-level` works with electron.
+However, it is confirmed that prebuilds shipped with `classic-level` works with electron.

 If one wants to rebuild the package anyway, the following command works when executed from within the Windows powered machine (with the development environment set up – see https://visualstudio.microsoft.com/)